#1 – Barely anyone sees your homepage

 #2 – Most of your Web Marketing is a Waste

 In reality, most web marketing rarely pays off in the long run.
 Once you account for the cost of goods, the direct cost of marketing, and the cost of internal resources, you might be shocked to realize how little you profit.
 The point here is not to suspend your marketing, but rather to track long term results and impact.

-This is a lesson we learned at C28 the hard way.
-For years we believed that the PPC ads for our jewelry line were performing well.
+This is a lesson we learned that the hard way.
+For years we believed that the PPC ads for our jewellery line were performing well.
 The ROI was far superior to the ads that promoted our clothing category.
-But once we analyzed the lifetime customer value of each category, we realized that the jewelry shoppers rarely ever made subsequent purchases.
+But once we analysed the lifetime customer value of each category, we realized that the jewellery shoppers rarely ever made subsequent purchases.
 Over a period of 1 to 2 years, the ads with the lower short-term ROI produced the best long term results.
 Don’t be overly short-sighted when tracking your marketing ROI.
 Shoot for acceptable short-term ROI, and exceptional long-term ROI.
 Also, don’t forget to count the cost of goods and the cost of internal resources in your ROI calculations.

 #3 – Google Analytics is Lying

 Open another browser tab, go to the e-commerce section of your analytics.
 What percentage of sales come from Google?
 What about Facebook or your email marketing?
 If you’re like most online retailers, your analytics will tell you that well over 50% of your revenue comes from the big 3: search engines, email, and Facebook.
 But do they really?